lipkau/JiraPS/docs/en-US/commands/Remove-JiraGroupMember.md

 ### [JiraPS.Group[]]

-Group(s) from which users should be removed
+Group(s) from which users Should be removed

 ### [JiraPS.User[]]